-Trade Data is a general term for tick-by-tick data, or all trades occurring on an exchange.
-Our Trade Data products consist of all tick-by-tick trade data, normalized and timestamped.
+Trade Data is a general term for tick-by-tick data, or all executed transactions occurring on an exchange.
+Our trade datasets consist of all tick-by-tick trade data, normalized and timestamped.
 We provide trade data for all exchanges and currency pairs covered by Kaiko.

 An order book is a list containing all outstanding buy or sell orders for a specific currency pair, organized by price level.
 An order book identifies the amount of the currency pair being bid or offered at a specific price, known as the market depth.
 An order to buy is called a ‘bid’ and an order to sell is called an ‘ask’.
 The exchange’s matching engine pairs up bids and asks, resulting in a trade.

-All order books consist of Level 2 data.
+Order books are classified as Level 2 market data.
 Our data is categorized in rows by: timestamp, order type (bid/ask), price, and amount.